BonkHolmes/ArchipelagoFNFMods/README.md

 A Manual Client version of Friday Night Funkin Mods for the Archipelago randomizer.

 Current mod that are compatible with this "randomizer" are:
-- Doki Doki Takeover by DusterBuster
+- Doki Doki Takeover/Bad Ending by DusterBuster
 - Mario's Madness (Afterdark only) by Marco Antonio
 - Shaggy Mod by SrPerez
 - Fnaf1 by Pouria_SFMs